-Grading is classification on the basis of quality (incorporating commercial value, end use and official standards [15]), and hence requires that some judgement on the acceptability of the food is made, based on simultaneous assessment of several properties, followed by separation into quality categories.
-Appropriate inspection belts or conveyors are designed to present the whole surface to the operator.
+Grading is classification on the basis of quality (incorporating commercial value, end-use, and official standards [19]), and hence requires that some judgment on the acceptability of the food is made, based on simultaneous assessment of several properties, followed by separation into quality categories.
+Appropriate inspection belts or conveyors designed to present the whole surface to the operator, are frequently used.
 Trained manual operators are frequently used to judge the quality, and may use comparison to charted standards, or even plastic models.
-For example, a fruit grader could simultaneously judge shape, colour, evenness of colour and degree of russeting in apples.
-Egg candling involves inspection of eggs spun in front of a light so that many factors, including shell cracks, diseases, blood spots or fertilisation, can be detected.
+For example, a fruit grader could simultaneously judge shape, color, evenness of color, and degree of russeting in apples.
+Egg "candling" involves inspection of eggs spun in front of a light so that many factors, including shell cracks, diseases, blood spots, or fertilization, can be detected.
 Apparently, experienced candlers can grade thousands of eggs per hour.
-Machine grading is only feasible where quality of a food is linked to a single physical property and hence a sorting operation leads to different grades of material.
+Machine grading is only feasible where quality of a food is linked to a single physical property, and hence a sorting operation leads to different grades of material.
 Size of peas, for example, is related to tenderness and sweetness, therefore size sorting results in different quality grades.

-Fig. 1.9 Principle of colour sorter.
+Figure 1.9 Principle of color sorter.